: We hope this guide sharpens your reading skills and deepens your understanding.

 Determine a central idea of a text and analyze its development over the course of the text, including how it emerges and is shaped and refined by specific details; provide an objective summary of the text.

-Write arguments to support claims in analysis of substantive topics or texts, using valid reasoning and relevant and sufficent evidence.
+Write arguments to support claims in analysis of substantive topics or texts, using valid reasoning and relevant and sufficient evidence.